eficode-academy/kubernetes-katas/01-pods-deployments-services-namespaces.md

 deployment "multitool" created
 ```

-What this command does behind the scenes is, it creates a deployment named multitool, starts a pod using this docker image (praqma/network-multitool), and makes that pod a memeber of that deployment.
+What this command does behind the scenes is, it creates a deployment named multitool, starts a pod using this docker image (praqma/network-multitool), and makes that pod a member of that deployment.
 You don't need to confuse yourself with all these details at this stage.
 This is just extra (but vital) information.
 Just so you know what we are talking about, check the list of pods and deployments:

 List of pods:
 ```